-I welcomed everyone into the zoom room – asking (yet again) for them to NOT be sitting on a bed while participating.
+I welcomed everyone into the zoom room - asking (yet again) for them not to be sitting on a bed while participating.
 I need my singers to be able to sit/stand/write and MOVE in the lesson.
 I give them time to find books, pencils, and music.
 (It takes a while to get them into the routine and set up properly, you can make it fun by playing some music on your end of the call and telling them they have to be ready before the music stops!)

 I started with my favorite ear-training game, where I play triads and dominant 7 chords.